-Having been captivated as a child by British Vogue, Phelan moved to London in 1984 to study fashion communications at Central St Martins.
+Having been captivated as a child by British Vogue, Phelan moved to London in 1984 to study fashion communications at Central Saint Martins.
 A three-month work placement at Vogue became a fulltime job as a fashion assistant, a role she would stay in for three years, when she left to become senior fashion editor at Marie Claire.

-Phelan successfully transferred her fresh, insouciant take on British dressing, to Topshop, styling and directing the collections and brand imagery.
-Phelan’s affiliation with the retailer has awarded it a legitimacy in the industry previously unheard of for a mass retailer.
+Phelan successfully transferred her fresh, insouciant take on British dressing to Topshop, styling and directing the collections and brand imagery.
+Phelan’s affiliation with the retailer has awarded it a legitimacy in the industry, previously unheard of for a mass retailer.

 However, a part of Phelan’s heart still belonged to Vogue and it was announced in 2013 that concurrent to her duties at Topshop, she would return to Vogue, in a “part-time, yet significant role.”